 A lot of people get confused by the idea of a fibreglass pool.
-For many, it looks just like a giant bathtub, while in reality, it's a whole lot different than that.
+For many, it looks just like a giant bathtub, while it’s a whole lot different from that in reality.

-A fibreglass pool isn't like any other pools, so naturally, there is going to be some confusion about it.
-There are many advertisements for fibreglass pools and you might even have come across a lot of them.
+A fibreglass pool isn’t like any other inground swimming pool, so naturally, there will be some confusion.
+There are many advertisements for fibreglass pools, and you might even have come across a lot of them.

 Definition Of Fibreglass Pool

-In other words, fibreglass pools are single piece swimming pools.
+In other words, fibreglass pools are single-piece swimming pools.
 These pools are prebuilt from the mould we just mentioned.
 After that, they get shipped to a different location.
-While the name implies that these pools are made of fibreglass, that isn't always the case.
-They are made of a number of different layers, each of them adding strength and support to the last.
+While the name implies that these pools are fibreglass, that isn’t always the case.
+They are made of several layers, each adding strength and support to the last.

-The layers come together and form a tough as well as a flexible shell that becomes the pool.
-These pools have several different shapes and can take the form of rectangles, circles or even amoebic shapes, depending on what you chose.
-There are also pools with a combination of different shapes and inbuilt seats as well as steps.
+The layers come together, forming a tough and flexible fibreglass pool shell that becomes the pool.
+These pools have several different shapes and can take the form of rectangles, circles or even amoebic shapes, depending on your choice.
+There are also pools with a combination of different shapes and inbuilt seats and steps.

 Benefits Of Using Fibreglass Pools

-There are a number of advantages of using fibreglass pools.
-We'll take a look at a few of them now.
+There are several advantages of using fibreglass pools.
+We’ll take a look at a few of them now.

 1. Low Maintenance

-One of the most significant advantages of using fibreglass pools is that they do not take too much effort to be cleaned or maintained.
-This is due to the fact that fibreglass pools come with a waterproof gel coating on their surface.
-This coating creates a layer that makes it extremely hard for it to absorb chemicals.
+One of the most significant advantages of using fibreglass pools is that they do not take too much effort to clean or maintain.
+This is because fibreglass pools come with a waterproof gel coating on their surface.
+This coating creates a layer that makes it extremely hard to absorb chemicals.

 2. Durable And Damage-Resistant